apache/couchdb-documentation/src/intro/tour.rst

 The result should be a single result, the movie “My Neighbour Totoro” which has the year value of 1988. ``$eq`` here stands for “equal”.

+Note that if you skip adding the index, the query will still return the correct results, although you will see a warning about not using a pre-existing index.
+Not using an index will work fine on small databases and is acceptable for testing out queries in development or training, but we very strongly discourage doing this in any other case, since an index is absolutely vital to good query performance.

 You can also query for all movies during the 1980s, with this selector:

 .. code-block:: javascript